A shrug, a sigh - Thailand's Thaksin supporters unsurprised by coup

 Thaksin's sister, Yingluck Shinawatra, won power in a 2011 election.

-Similar protests by Thaksin's faithful are likely this time but they might take some time to organize.
+Similar protests by Thaksin's faithful are likely this time but they might take some time to organise.

 "Right now, we are completely in the dark," said Phuttiphong Khamhaengphon, a red shirt leader from the northeastern town of Khon Kaen.
 "We haven't had any orders or coordination yet.
 We're still going on as normal, but now is not a good time to talk."